aaravdave/Lock-Video-Conferencing/README.md

 # Lock Video Conferencing

-A video conferencing app, currently with the both-free MEGA and MEGA X for people and devs respectively.
+A video conferencing app with unique features.
+Available in the LVC Free and LVC X versions.